MonetDB/MonetDB/buildtools/doc/windowsbuild.rst

 In addition, you can add a parameter which points to a file with extra definitions for ``nmake``.
-This is very convenient to define where all packages were installed that the build process depends on since you then don't have to edit any of the ``rules.msc`` files in the source tree:
+This is very convenient to define where all packages were installed that the build process depends on since you then don't have to edit the ``rules.msc`` file in the source tree:

 - ``"MAKE_INCLUDEFILE=..."`` - file with extra ``nmake`` definitions.

 It is recommended to at least put the ``MAKE_INCLUDEFILE`` parameter with argument in double quotes to protect any spaces that may appear in the file name.
+The file name should be an absolute path name.

 The contents of the file referred to with the ``MAKE_INCLUDEFILE`` parameter may contain something like::